 “Introducing Chewbacca’s family!”

 “And many scream-yourself-awake nightmares!”

 STAR WARS HOLIDAY SPECIAL (1978)

-The Idea: In a time when Empire Strikes Back is far from release but the studios want to keep Star Wars in the public’s mind so they’ll keep buying their merchandise, it was decided to bring the cast in for a prime-time holiday special in the 70s.
+The Idea: In a time when Empire Strikes Back was far from release but the studios wanted to keep Star Wars in the public’s mind so they’ll keep buying their merchandise, it was decided to bring the cast in for a prime-time holiday special in the ’70s.
 Based on Han Solo trying to get Chewbacca home to his family in time for Wookie Life Day, the special features everyone from Luke to Vader with special guest stars Art Carney and Bea Arthur.
 It also has an animated short that gives us the very first appearance of Boba Fett!

 As the cherry on top, the version they watch has all the 1970s commercials completely intact.
 One of which features Schneider from One Day at a Time!